RVCC-IDMX/sun-display/README.md

 The software for running the RVCC Planetarium sun display (historical and modern).

 ## Keyboard Controls
-Keys 1-4 will switch between wavelengths, left arrow key will go backwards in images, right arrow key will go forwards in images.
+Keys 1-4 will switch between wavelengths, left arrow key will go backwards in images, right arrow key will go forwards in images. a and d will do the same as arrow keys but double as fast.

 ## AIA
 AIA stands for Atmospheric Imaging Assembly which is "four-telescope array, operating primarily in the extreme ultraviolet (EUV), aboard NASA's Solar Dynamics Observatory."
 Read more about it [here.](https://aia.cfa.harvard.edu/) The numbers after aia refer to the wavelength of the image in angstroms.